Media Depictions of the Mammy Archetype

 “Louise Beavers (March 8, 1902 – October 26, 1962) was an African-American film and television actress.
 Beavers appeared in dozens of films from the 1920s until 1960, most often in the role of a maid, servant, or slave.
 A native of Cincinnati, Ohio.
 Louise Beavers was a breakthrough actress for African Americans.
 Beavers became known as a symbol of a “mammy” on the screen.
 A mammy archetype “is the portrayal within a narrative framework or other imagery of a domestic servant of African descent, generally good-natured, often overweight, and loud”.[” –

 Prior to Hattie McDaniel’s success in GWTW, another well-known actress during the time period was Louise Beavers.
 Louise Beavers, born March 8, 1902, was a Black American stage, television, and film actress; is noted to possibly have been a descendant of President James Monroe.
 Louise Beavers began her acting career in the 1920s, performing with the Lady Minstrels- a group of young women who staged amateur productions and appeared on stage at the Loews State Theatre.
-Beavers begin her film career in 1927 and like those before her-most notably Hattie McDaniel; Louise Beavers was often casted for the Mammy role in her films.
+Beavers begin her film career in 1927 and like those before her-most notably Hattie McDaniel; Louise Beavers was often cast for the Mammy role in her films.
 It is initially stated that Beavers rejected the casting call for a role in the film adaptation of Uncle Tom’s Cabin three times before finally accepting the role, “because of the African roles given to colored people.”
-Beavers acclaim in the 1920s, was through her role as Julia in the 1929 film Coquette.
+Beavers acclaim in the 1920s was through her role as Julia in the 1929 film Coquette.

 Louise Beavers as Julia in Coquette (1929)